IDoCodingStuffs/python-doodles/freeform-log.md

 ### 11 PM
 After hours of trying to figure the memory issue with UNet, I gave up and found a pretrained model for brain MRIs.
 I will use that.
 And the thing took 200 epochs apparently ?!
 Guess I should be more patient.

+## 6/19
+### 12 AM
+I also just realized...
+ResNet input size is 224x224, but the features are likely to get lost that way.
+So what I need to do instead is having a landmark detector first.
+Then crop around the landmarks per spinal joint.
+And *then* train and/or infer on those cropped images.